A1esandr/sitemap_parser/README.md

 # sitemap_parser
 Tool for parsing XML sitemap.
 * Creates list of all site pages.
 Prints list to console by defaults.
 * Can execute backup of loaded pages if backup path provided.
+Also creates zip archive of all backuped pages.

 Expects site has sitemap.xml file, for example, https://alextech18.blogspot.com/sitemap.xml